codex-team/codex.docs/DEVELOPMENT.md

 ## Using S3 uploads driver

+Uploads driver is used to store files uploaded by users.
+By default, the application uses local filesystem to store files, but S3 driver is also available.

 ### 1. Get credentials for S3 bucket
 Create a S3 bucket and get access key and secret key (or use existing ones)